FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 ![cloudflare-cache](https://cdn.offering.solutions/img/articles/2019-05-29/caching.png)

 So the "Browser Cache Expiration" setting tells that it will fall back to the setting which is given in cloudflare but respect the caching headers if they are set.
-I wanted to try that out and was searching for a way to modify my cache headers on the cdn on azure because this is where all the static files are coming from.
+I wanted to try that out and was searching for a way to modify my cache headers on the static files on azure because this is where all the static files are coming from.

 With the help of [Benjamin Abt](https://twitter.com/abt_benjamin) I got a script which was doing exactly that for me with the Azure CLI.
 So I wanted to improve my release pipeline to do that automatically for me.